 Papayago Rescue House, Inc. Social Media Guide

-This policy governs the publication of and commentary on social media by employees of Papayago Rescue House, Inc. For the purposes of this policy, social media means any facility for online publication and commentary, including without limitation blogs, wiki’s, social networking sites such as Facebook, LinkedIn, Twitter, Instagram, TikTok, and YouTube.
-This policy is in addition to and complements any existing or future policies regarding the use of technology, computers, e-mail and the internet.
+This policy governs the publication of and commentary on social media by employees of Papayago Rescue House, Inc. For the purposes of this policy, social media means any facility for online publication and commentary, including without limitation blogs, wikis, and social networking sites such as Facebook, LinkedIn, Twitter, Instagram, TikTok, and YouTube.
+This policy is in addition to and complements any existing or future policies regarding the use of technology, computers, e-mail, and the internet.

 Notwithstanding the previous section, this policy applies to all uses of social media, including personal, by Papayago Rescue House, Inc. employees and volunteers who are (past or sitting Board of Directors Members), as

 their position with Papayago Rescue House, Inc. would be well known within the community.